CUERT-2024-2025/terminator_config/README.md

-Here's a sample `README.md` you can use for your project:

----

 # 🏁 CARLA Terminator Layout Setup

 This bash script automates the creation of a Terminator layout configured for your CARLA + ROS development workflow.